 Steph Schaffer joined the BU Sydney team as a Senior Resident Assistant in January 2015, a few months after graduating Summa Cum Laude with a Journalism degree from BU’s College of Communication.
 After years of yearning to visit Australia, Steph jumped at the opportunity to study abroad on the BU Sydney Internship Program in 2013, and has considered Sydney “home” ever since.
 When she’s not looking after students, Steph spends her days as the Marketing Manager of a technology startup.

 Charlotte Green, PhD

-Charlie began working in the BU Sydney library in January 2014.
-She is currently completing a Master of Digital Information Management at the University of Technology Sydney.
-She spent 10 years working in the book shop at the Museum of Sydney, while she completed her doctorate in History at the University of Sydney.
-She holds a BA in Government from Smith College, and a MA in International Relations from University of New South Wales.
+Charlie began working in the BU Sydney library, and as an assistant lecturer in the AN368 course, in 2014.
+In 2019 she received an MA in Information and Knowledge Management from the University of Technology Sydney.
+Prior to working at BU, she spent 10 years working in the book shop at the Museum of Sydney, while she completed her PhD in History, focusing on the White Australia Policy, and worked as a lecturer at the University of Sydney.
+She also holds a BA in Government from Smith College, and an MA in International Relations from University of New South Wales.